 Elasticsearch and Kibana are the tools that you use to fully analyse your data.
 However, they’d be far less powerful without Logstash to facilitate them.
 That’s why we believe it’s fair to describe Logstash as the backbone of the ELK stack.
 If you want to continue learning about the ELK Stack then why not browse our indepth guide explaining what is ELK?

-If you enjoyed this post on why Logstash forms the backbone of the ELK Stack then why not check out our post on why Logstash’s flexibility can make it difficult to configure or our guide on how long you should keep data under GDPR and other regulations.
+If you enjoyed this post on why Logstash forms the backbone of the ELK Stack then why not check out our guide to the best deployement tools or our post on how long you should keep data under GDPR and other regulations.